erizov/Professor/semester_4/lecture_19_distributed_patterns/leader_election/README.md

 ## Common Misconceptions

-❌ **WRONG**: "Leader Election is the best solution for all problems" ✓ **CORRECT**: Leader Election has specific use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Leader Election is the best solution for all problems" ✓ **CORRECT**: Leader Election has specific employ cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Leader Election is too complex to understand" ✓ **CORRECT**: Leader Election can be understood by breaking it down into smaller steps